Disbarred U. Macungie Twp attorney charged with theft

 An investigation was begun by Detective Chad Moyer of the South Whitehall Township Police Department.

-Moyer spoke with a representative of the Register of Wills division of the Clerk of Judicial Records of Lehigh County who confirmed that the taxes were not paid.
+Moyer spoke with a representative of the Register of Wills division of the Clerk of Judicial Records of Lehigh County who confirmed the taxes were not paid.

 She provided a copy of the Pennsylvania Department of Revenue form related to the estate and a copy of the case summary.